aangelos28/GameEye-frontend/README.md

-# GameEyeFrontend
+# GameEye Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.
+This project contains the frontend code of GameEye.

 ## Development server